-Put simply, a marketing funnel is a framework businesses use to turn strangers into customers.
-This framework is based on the idea that the number of people you attract to your website (in the case of an online business) is much larger than the fraction of those who will show interest in your business and become leads, and eventually customers.
+Put simply, a marketing funnel is a framework businesses use to turn leads into customers.
+This framework is based on the idea that the number of people you attract to your business is much larger than the fraction of those who will actually become leads and eventually customers.

 There are many types of funnels but the one we like the most is the simplest:

-The top of your marketing funnel is all about increasing the visibility of your business and making a targeted audience aware of the fact that your company exists.
+The top of your marketing funnel is all about increasing the visibility of your business.
+And increasing the awareness of your target audience that your company exists.
 This is your opportunity to showcase authority in your topic or industry.

 In practice, the top of the funnel might look like someone reading a blog post you wrote or viewing one of your YouTube videos.
 It could also be something more interactive, like a quiz or contest.

-The middle of the funnel is often overlooked by those who are new to online marketing (myself included.)
+The middle of the funnel is often overlooked by those who are new to online marketing and sales.
 The middle of the funnel is when you build enough trust that people start showing an interest in what you do and what you have to offer.

-Your job in the middle of the funnel is to provide enough value that your website visitors are willing to give you a piece of contact information—which is when marketers say they have become leads—that you can later use to nurture your relationship with them.
+Your job in the middle of the funnel is to provide enough value that your website visitors are willing to give you their contact information.
+Once they give you their contact info, they become a lead, and then you can nurture your relationship with them.

-In your online business, the middle of the funnel can look like a free piece of content that your visitors can access by submitting their email address in a contact form on your website.
+In your online business, the middle of the funnel can look like a free piece of content that your visitors can access by submitting their email address on your website.

 Bottom of the funnel

-In the bottom of the funnel, you have already built a sufficient level of trust with your leads that they are ready to be presented with your main offer or product.
-Your job in the bottom of the funnel is to present your product in a compelling way that inspires them to take action—your leads should feel like it’s a solution to their problem.
+At the bottom of the funnel, you have already built a sufficient level of trust with your leads that they are ready to be presented with your main offer or product.
+Your job at the bottom of the funnel is to present your product in a compelling way that inspires those leads to take action.
+Your leads should feel like what you’re offering is a solution to their problem.